tanganke/fusion_bench/README.md

 - `examples/`: example scripts for running some of the experiments.
 - `tests/`: unit tests for the benchmark.

+## A Unified Command Line Interface

+The `fusion_bench` command-line interface is a powerful tool for researchers and practitioners in the field of model fusion.
+It provides a streamlined way to experiment with various fusion algorithms, model combinations, and evaluation tasks.
+By leveraging Hydra's configuration management, fusion_bench offers flexibility in setting up experiments and reproducibility in results.
+The CLI's design allows for easy extension to new fusion methods, model types, and tasks, making it a versatile platform for advancing research in model fusion techniques.

+Read the [CLI documentation](https://tanganke.github.io/fusion_bench/cli/fusion_bench/) for more information.

 ## Citation

 If you find this benchmark useful, please consider citing our work: